The Dirty South (album): Background

 The Dirty South ends with Isbell's "Goddamn Lonely Love".
 Though described by Isbell as a love song, "Goddamn Lonely Love" heavily and painfully delves into the loneliness associated with love.
 Isbell wrote the song for Shonna Tucker.

 As of February 2008, The Dirty South is Drive-By Truckers' best-selling album.

 The Dirty South was recorded at FAME Studios in Muscle Shoals, Alabama.

+The Complete Dirty South

+In June 2023, the album was re-released as The Complete Dirty South.
+This new version included three tracks not included on the original album: "Goode's Field Road", "TVA" and "The Great Car Dealer War".
+Additionally, it features new vocal tracks for "Puttin' People on the Moon" and "The Sands of Iwo Jima" as well as additional remixes.